bshowell0/RoutineApp/README.md

 # RoutineApp

-Basic routine app I'm making to keep track of my workouts, inspired by the layout of the uDisc app
+Basic routine app to keep track of my workouts, inspired by the layout of the uDisc app

 ## Create new routines: